-Ian A. Laird, a partner in the International Dispute Resolution Group of Crowell & Moring, is a D.C.-licensed Special Legal Consultant based in the firm's Washington office.
+Ian A. Laird is the co-chair of Crowell & Moring's International Dispute Resolution Group.
+He is a D.C.-licensed Special Legal Consultant based in the firm's Washington office.
 Ian is recognized as a leading practitioner in the arbitration field by the International Who's Who of Commercial Arbitration Lawyers 2014.
 He is the co-founder and editor-in-chief of a leading website resource in the field of investment arbitration, InvestmentClaims.com (published by Oxford University Press).
-He is co-editor of the book series, Investment Treaty Arbitration and International Law, (with volume 6 recently published by Juris Publishing) and is currently serving as an adjunct professor of Law at the Georgetown University Law Center.
+He is co-editor of the book series, Investment Treaty Arbitration and International Law, (with volume 7 now published by Juris Publishing) and is currently serving as an adjunct professor of Law at Georgetown University Law Center.

 Ian's extensive experience as counsel, combined with his academic work, and an intimate knowledge of the inner workings of government, has provided him with a background ideally suited to international investment arbitration.
 He has been counsel to parties in investment arbitrations for over fifteen years and worked on the earliest NAFTA investor-state arbitrations involving all three NAFTA state parties.
 He continues to be counsel on numerous investment treaty arbitrations and disputes, most recently involving El Salvador, Lithuania, Kazakhstan, Mongolia and Turkey.
 Ian's counsel work includes arbitrations held under the provisions of NAFTA, CAFTA-DR, the Energy Charter Treaty (ECT) and other international investment agreements, typically applying the arbitration rules of ICSID or UNCITRAL.
 He currently works primarily with clients involving issues in the energy and natural resources sector – such as power generation, oil and gas, and mining.